 Perhaps I should be more open to people, but on the other hand, fuck the emotional labor involved with that – as if being there isn’t draining enough!

 So if I didn’t blog, what did I do with all the downtime these last six months?
 Yoga.
 I did so much yoga .
 As a method of building discipline, I tried to go to yoga every day.
 I must say the only benefit of being a student again is getting student discounts everywhere, and the one to my new yoga place was the greatest benefit.
 I’ve spent more time in downward dog than working on my website.

 I’d decided that I wasn’t going to drink at all in Maastricht until the semester’s last deadline.
 I didn’t want alcohol to play any issue in passing courses, so I waited 6 months to open this bottle of wine my mom gave me.
 Quitting alcohol wasn’t hard for me at all.
 Neither was quitting cigarettes in 2016 or quitting studying in 2013 (there is definitely a pattern here).
 I kind of expected a whole surge of new energy as I wasn’t poisoning my body, but hooo boy that was a lie.
-I was extremely sober and incredibly tired.
+It made me extremely sober and incredibly tired.

 I tried to build in new good habits.
 Like not eating while watching Netflix/on a couch.
 Flossing.
 Learning Russian on low intensity.
 Going to bed before 23:00.
 Leaving the house every day (despite the crappy weather).
 Doing wholesome things in Maastricht with Jonas.
 Most of these things worked, at least for a while.
 By far the hardest thing was to be in bed before 11 pm.
 Starting something good for yourself just for the sake of “it’s good for you” is really hard, somehow.
 No, give me something to quit and I’ll ace it.